RubenMaldonado/DailyManna/docs/Daily Manna - Data Model.md

 * `user_id` – UUID (FK → Users.id) – Owner of the task.
 (Type changed from INT to UUID to align with the Users table/Supabase Auth ID.
 Used in row-level security policies to isolate user data.)

 * **`bucket_key` – TEXT** (FK → TimeBuckets.key) – Time bucket category to which this task belongs.
 (Replaces the numeric `bucket_id` with a stable text key.
-Ensures the task is in one of the five fixed buckets; e.g. a task can be in “THIS\_WEEK” or “ROUTINES”.
+Ensures the task is in one of the five fixed buckets; e.g. a task can be in “THIS_WEEK” or “ROUTINES”.
 A CHECK constraint enforces valid values if not using an explicit foreign key.)

+* **`position` – DOUBLE PRECISION** – Ordering key within a bucket for incomplete tasks.
+The client assigns values using midpoint insertion with an initial stride of 1024, allowing precise drag-and-drop without mass renumbering.
+New tasks are appended to the bottom (largest position).
+Completed tasks are rendered by `completed_at` DESC and do not participate in this ordering.

 * `parent_task_id` – UUID, nullable (FK → Tasks.id) – Reference to a parent task for sub-tasks. (`parent_task_id` remains for hierarchical tasks; now using UUID type.
 Allows tasks to have optional sub-tasks.
 If set, this task is a sub-task of another task.)